On Origin Stories and Becoming

 Joy, as it turns out, is also my middle name.

 I wasn’t a particularly joyful child, to be clear.
-I was the full spectrum — stubborn, curious, sullen, determined, rebellious, creative — on a loop, like most children.
+I was the full spectrum—stubborn, curious, sullen, determined, rebellious, creative—on a loop, like most children.
 I didn’t truly identify as joy-filled until I was nearing twenty, when I was old enough to understand that joy isn’t a feeling that happens to you.
 It’s a choice you make.
 Repeatedly.
-Even when — especially when — circumstances aren’t cooperating.
+Even when, especially when, circumstances aren’t cooperating.

 Three decades on and I am still completely, unreservedly in love with life.
 Unimpressed by society’s version of it, absolutely.
 But navigating contentedly on the outskirts, still painting my world in hues of yellow, blue and grey.